Identification of multi-valued treatment effects with unobserved heterogeneity: Introduction

-The main contributions of this paper are as follows.
+The main contributions of this paper are stated as follows.
 We establish sufficient conditions for identifying treatment effects in multi-valued treatment settings, which are easier to interpret economically than the identification conditions of \cite{CH2005}.
+In addition, we provide closed-form expressions of the identified treatment effects.
+We also establish the identification of local treatment effects in multi-valued treatment settings based on our assumptions.

+To illustrate the usefulness of our results, we provide three examples based on empirical research and discuss the applicability of our identification result for these examples.
+The first example is the effects of choosing different fields on earnings in postsecondary education.
+The second example is the effects of expanding access to two-year colleges on student outcomes.
+The third example is the effects of relocating to low-poverty neighborhoods on the outcomes of disadvantaged families living in high-poverty neighborhoods.

-We also establish identification of local treatment effects in multi-valued treatment settings under our assumptions.
-We provide identification conditions that take the form of monotonicity restrictions, which are related to the ``unordered monotonicity" assumption introduced by \cite{Heckman2018}.
-The monotonicity assumption, which is introduced by \cite{Imbens1994} for the binary treatment case, has clear interpretation in empirical studies because they can be motivated based on behavioral assumptions.
-We also provide closed-form expressions of the identified treatment effects that could be used for constructing plug-in estimators.
-The plug-in estimation approach naturally bypasses the challenges associated with optimizing the GMM objective function and remains computationally tractable.\footnote{This idea resembles to that of \cite{Das2005}, who develops an estimation strategy based on the closed-form expression of the regression function with discrete endogenous treatments in the nonparametric regression model with an additive error term.}
+We provide identification conditions that take the form of monotonicity assumptions.
+The monotonicity assumption, introduced by \cite{Imbens1994} for the binary treatment case, has a clear interpretation in empirical studies because they can be motivated based on behavioral assumptions.
+The monotonicity assumption we employ for multi-valued and unordered treatments is motivated by an unordered discrete choice model, where each individual chooses the treatment option with the highest utility.
+Our monotonicity assumption is related to \cite{Heckman2018}'s ``unordered monotonicity" assumption for multi-valued and unordered treatments.
+However, the identification condition we provide is based on a weaker assumption that holds only on a particular subset of the pairs of values the instrument can take.
+As highlighted in our examples, imposing the monotonicity assumption on all the instrument pairs employed in many studies, including \cite{Heckman2018}, may be too strong when the instrument is multi-valued.

 When the treatment is binary, \cite{VX2017} and \cite{Wuthrich2019} show identification of the treatment effects as closed-form expressions under the instrument satisfying the monotonicity assumption. \cite{Wuthrich2019} and \cite{FVX2019} develop plug-in estimators based on the closed-form expressions of the identified treatment effects.
 Our identification analysis covers more general settings with multi-valued treatments and instruments, regardless of whether the treatment is ordered or unordered.